-The USB module of GD32F305xx/GD32F307xx interconnected MCU/GD32F403xx can be designed as both USB device and USB host.
-The recommended circuit when designed as Device is shown in Figure 2-19.
-Recommend USB-Device (USBFS) Reference Circuit; when designed as Device, if PA9 is connected to VBUS, the DP line does not need an external 1.5K pull-up resistor; if PA9 is not connected To VBUS, if the VBUSIG control bit in the USBFS_GCCFG register has been configured, the USB_DP data line can not be connected with a 1.5K pull-up resistor.
-If this register is not configured, the USB_DP data line needs to be connected with a 1.5K pull-up resistor.
-In order to improve the ESD performance of USB, it is recommended to design a resistance-capacitance discharge isolation circuit for the USB case.
-When designing in host mode, the recommended circuit is shown in Figure 2-20.
+GD32E103/GD32C103 series USB can be designed as BOTH USB device and USB host.
+When designed as a Device, if PA9 is connected to VBUS, DP line does not need to be connected to 1.5K pull-up resistor externally; If PA9 is not connected to VBUS, if the VBUSIG control bit in the USBFS_GCCFG register has been configured, then the USB_DP data cable can not be connected to an external 1.5K pull-up resistor.
+If the register is not configured, then the USB_DP data cable needs to be connected to an external 1.5K pull-up resistor.

+In order to improve the ESD performance of USB, it is recommended to design a resistance and capacitance discharge isolation circuit for the USB shell.